Obmondo/kubeaid/README.md

 We use upstream Helm charts preferrably - and use the Helm Umbrella pattern in ArgoCD - so the 'root' application, manages the rest of the applications in a cluster.
+**TODO:** Link to documentation describing the "Helm Umbrella patters"

 ### Build advanced, customized Prometheus monitoring, using just a per-cluster config file